truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/MinIOEnterprise/ConfigMinioEnterpriseMNMD.md

 {{< include file="/_includes/MinIoEnterpriseConfig1.md" type="page" >}}

-Scroll down to or clicke **Network Configuration** on the list of sections at the right of the screen.
+Scroll down to or click **Network Configuration** on the list of sections at the right of the screen.
 Select the new self-signed certificate for the MinIO MNMD configuration from the **Certificates** dropdown list.

-Enter the TrueNAS server IP address and API port number 30000 formated as a URL in **MinIO Server URL (API**).
+Enter the TrueNAS server IP address and API port number 30000 formatted as a URL in **MinIO Server URL (API**).
 For example, http://*ipaddress*:30000.
-Enter the TrueNAS server IP address and web UI browser redirect port number 30001 formated as a URL in **MinIO Browser Redirect URL**.
+Enter the TrueNAS server IP address and web UI browser redirect port number 30001 formatted as a URL in **MinIO Browser Redirect URL**.
 For example, http://*ipaddres*:30001.

 Scroll down to or click on **Storage Configuration** on the list of section at the right of the screen.
 Click **Add** three times in the **Storage Configuration** section to add three more sets of storage volume settings.